vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/06-basic-endpoint-structure.md

 Now, the first gotcha that I encountered with FastEndpoints arose here.

-The usage of `await` makes it seem that we can execute code _after_ the request has been sent, but in practice I found that this was not the case.
+The usage of `await` makes it seem that we can execute code _after_ the request has been sent, but in practice I found that this wasn't quite the case.

 To prevent that from misleading devs, an alternative is available by overriding a different method to `HandleAsync`.